Seeed-Studio/wiki-documents/docs/Grove_Base_Kit_for_Raspberry_Pi.md

 **Wireless connection and SSH**

-**1.** Create a file called "wpa_supplicant.conf" into the image folder, and copy the following code.
+**1.** Create a file called "wpa_supplicant.conf" into the /boot folder, and copy the following code.

 ```txt